GNOME/gnome-builder/libide/DESIGN.md

    - Per-file modelines
  - How do we manage assets such as icons, settings, desktop and service files.
  - Does it make sense to add/remove/modify translations?
+ - How do we want to plumb templates?
+   Project templates, widget templates, etc.
+   How does the vcs fit in with this.

 ## Objects